archiemartini/CV/README.md

 #### The Cultural Me (sept 2020-sept 2021)
 Editorial and Creative Assistant
 - Worked in a team to deliver highly succinct educational content to be delivered to a worldwide audience, under weekly deadlines.
-- Involved with product development, design, and advertisement.
+- Heavily involved with product development, design, and advertisement.
 - Given responsibility for drafting pitches to educational institutions/investors
 - Required: fast acquisition of subject knowledge, a constant eye to writing in a strict house style, and seamless communication with colleagues.

 #### MediaPlanet (nov 2021-present)
 Freelance Editor & Proofreader
-- I leant on my previous experiences in editorial work to turnover articles handed to me within 24 hours
+- I leant on my previous experiences in editorial work to turnover articles handed to me within 24 hours.
-- Work was to be published in such publications as The Times, The Guardian and The Independent
+- Edited pieces were to be published in such publications as The Times, The Guardian and The Independent.

 #### Roar News (2017-2020)
 Editor & Proofreader